 Age Child Support Ends

-- Upon the child reaching the age of majority, unless there is a provision that child support should continue through the child's secondary school education up to age 20.
+Child support ends upon the child reaching 18, unless there is a provision that child support should continue through the child's secondary school education up to age 20.
 The parent's may, by agreement, provide that the child support continue for a longer period.
 However, without the parent's consent, neither a court nor a jury can require that a parent support a child beyond age 18, except a court or jury may provide that child support continue until age 20 if the child is still enrolled in secondary school.

-- Upon the death of the obligated parent (the parent making the payments).
+Upon the death of the obligated parent (the parent making the payments).

 Upon the death of the parent who is the legal custodian of the child (the parent collecting support payments).